Henil28P/ToolShop-WebApp_PlaywrightTests/README.md

 - Code Generator (codegen) - helps testers give a headstart by recording locators that theey interact with to built out their first test from scratch against the website that they are testing against (eg. ToolShop E-commerce web).
 - To run the Codegen tool, run the command: `$ npx playwright codegen` --> 2 windows will pop up (1.
 Playwright inspector which is where all the code will be generated to and 2.
 Chrome browser where we can browse the web page).

+# Overview of locator strategies in Playwright

+- Much like other test automation tools, Playwright is able to interact with the DOM (Document Object Model).
+In many cases, the DOM will look different than the original HTML as the DOM includes anu JavaScript modifications.
+- The DOM is what is viewable when you use Chrome Dev tools and look in the "Elements" tab.
+- Playwright interacts with a DOM using 2 types of locators:

+1. Recommended built-in locators
+2. Legacy locators which include things like CSS selectors, and XPATH.

+- Different types of locators and some examples

+1. `page.getByRole()` - eg. `await page.getByRole('button',{ name: 'Sign in' }).click();` --> getting the role button with the name 'Sign in' and clicking the button as the action.
+Note that if you're interacting with or asserting against an element, you will need the `await` syntax at the beginning of the locator.
+2. `page.getByText()` - eg. `await expect(page.getByText('Alex Crisp')).toBeVisible();` --> The element within the DOM we want to interact with has text 'Alex Crisp'.
+This specific line of test code is expecting this element to be visible.
+If for some reason an element that was matching this locator didn't exist or was in hidden state, the Playwright test would fail.
+3. `page.getByLabel()` - eg. `await page.getByLabel('username').fill('email@test.com')` --> this is typically useful for inputs within applications as labels are used for making websites more accessible.
+The .fill() method will automatically add the email string into the input box (it uses JS to do this).
+4. `page.getByPlaceholder()` -
+5. `page.getByAltText()`
+6. `page.getByTitle()`
+7. `page.getByTestId()` - eg. `await page.getByTestId('nav-sign-in').click()` which will click the "Sign in" button - However, before we cover all the previous, we will need to add `testIdAttribute: 'data-test'` option in the our playwright.config.ts in the "use" section of the "defineConfig" - this is because the ToolShop website being tested uses this as the testID attribute which overwrites the Playwright default.

+- The above is a list of built-in locators recommended to use first by the Playwright dev team.

+8. `page.locator()` - eg. `await page.locator('[data-test="nav-sign-in"]').click()` - this is the legacy locator pattern/syntax following same thing as previous `page.getByTestId()` and this sets the locator based on the data test ID custom attribute.

+- CSS locators --> `await page.locator('css=button').click();` - The CSS locators example allows you to pass any CSS selector after CSS equals.
+If there is more than 1 button within the DOM, this test would likely fail with an error message letting us know that there were multiple buttons that were matched.
+- CSS and matching text --> `await page.locator('article:hastext("Playwright")').click();` - to combine locators, you can use any CSS selector.

+- Legacy locators can also have 2 locators when splitting them with a comma (,):

+1. Example: Clicks a <button> that has either a "Log in" or "Sign in" text --> `await page.locator('button:has-text("Log in"), button:has-text("Sign in")').click();` - could be useful when writing tests for A/B testing scenarios.

+- Using XPath within the legacy locators: `await page.locator('xpath=//button').click();` - usually use it as the last alternative as it's more difficult to maintain and less readable.

+Therefore:

+1. Use recommended locators - it's a good indication if your website is testable or not.
+2. Chain and filter locators - to get to specific elements within the DOM that you want to interact or assert against.
+3. Use legacy locators if needed
+4. Remember to use `await` when interacting with or asserting against elements.